Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 * to create a persistent key;
 * to load a persistent or built-in key.

 If the cache slice is full, the code will try to evict an entry.
-Only slots that do not have readers can be evicted (see [“Slot readers”](#slot-readers)).
+Only slots that do not have readers can be evicted (see [“Concurrency”](#concurrency)).
 In the static key store, slots containing volatile keys cannot be evicted.

 As of Mbed TLS 3.6.1, there is no tracking of a key's usage frequency or age.
 The slot eviction code picks the first evictable slot it finds in its traversal order.
 We have not reasoned about or experimented with different strategies.